 We and our shareholders may sell additional common shares in subsequent public offerings.
 We may also issue additional common shares or convertible debt securities to finance future acquisitions.
-After the consummation of this offering, we will have common shares authorized and common shares outstanding.
-This number includes common shares that we are selling in this offering and common shares that the selling shareholders are selling in this offering, which may be resold immediately in the public market.
-Of the remaining common shares, or % of our total outstanding common shares, are restricted from immediate resale under the lock-up agreements between certain of our current shareholders and the underwriters described in "Underwriting," but may be sold into the market in the near future.
-These shares will become available for sale following the expiration of the lock-up agreements, which, without the prior consent of , is 180 days after the date of this prospectus, subject to compliance with the applicable requirements under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").
+After the consummation of this offering, we will have 1,000,000,000 common shares authorized and 229,069,356 common shares outstanding.
+This number includes 50,000,000 common shares that the selling shareholders are selling in this offering, which may be resold immediately in the public market.
+Of the remaining common shares, 178,242,110, or 77.81% of our total outstanding common shares (or 170,742,110 shares (or 74.54% of our total outstanding common shares) if the underwriters exercise their option to purchase additional shares in full), are restricted from immediate resale under the lock-up agreements between certain of our current shareholders and the underwriters described in "Underwriting," but may be sold into the market in the near future.
+These shares will become available for sale following the expiration of the lock-up agreements, which, without the prior consent of the representatives of the underwriters, is 180 days after the date of this prospectus, subject to compliance with the applicable requirements under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").